-Panasonic G6 versus Panasonic GM1
+Panasonic G6 vs GM1

-The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in April 2013 and October 2013.
+The Panasonic Lumix DMC-G6 and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in April 2013 and October 2013.
 Both the G6 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G6 has a resolution of 15.9 megapixel, whereas the GM1 provides 15.8 MP.
+The G6 has a resolution of 15.9 megapixels, whereas the GM1 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (47 percent) than the Panasonic G6.
 Moreover, the GM1 is substantially lighter (48 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the GM1 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.